astral-sh/uv/docs/reference/cli.md

 <p>Alternative Python variants will still include their tag.
 For example, installing 3.13+freethreaded with <code>--default</code> will include in <code>python3t</code> and <code>pythont</code>, not <code>python3</code> and <code>python</code>.</p>

-<p>If multiple Python versions are requested during the installation, the first request will be the default.</p>
+<p>If multiple Python versions are requested, uv will exit with an error.</p>

 </dd><dt><code>--directory</code> <i>directory</i></dt><dd><p>Change to the given directory prior to running the command.</p>